FoSoFix/ecryptQRdir/README.md

 # ecryptQRdir
-manages an additional private eCryptfs directory with a secret stored on a QR code ecryptQRdir
+Manages an additional private eCryptfs directory with a secret stored on a QR code ecryptQRdir

 It helps creating and mounting an additional eCryptfs directory (not the default ~/Private) by storing the secret "wrapped passphrase" on a QR code, that should be additionaly unwrapped by known "wrapping passphrase".